sonnyhuynh/sonnyhuynh.github.io/_posts/2014-03-20-clone-sd-card-mac.md

 description: "How to clone an SD card on Mac"
 date: 2014-03-20 08:33 PM

-categories: coding
+categories: guides
-tags: mac pi
+tags: coding mac pi

 published: true
 ---